sydneehaley/devFinder/README.md

 ## Overview

-This is a full stack static application that uses Node.js, Express.js, Cheerio (jQuery),and ejs template engine.
+This is a full stack static application that uses Node.js, Express.js, Puppeteer, Supabase, Prisma, and Next.js.
 Users can create an account to find and save jobs.
-Jobs are collected by web scraping/crawling using Cheerio.
+Jobs are collected by web scraping/crawling using Puppeteer.

 ## Demo